TheJacksonLaboratory/slurm-templates/README.md

 #SBATCH --qos=dev            # Set the QoS
 #SBATCH --nodes=1            # Do not change unless you know what your doing (it set the nodes (do not change for non-mpi jobs))
 #SBATCH --ntasks=1           # Do not change unless you know what your doing (it sets the number of tasks (do not change for non-mpi jobs))
-#SBATCH --cpus-per-task=4    # Set the number of CPUs for task (change to number of CPU/threads utilized in run script/programs) [-p dev -q  limited to 30 CPUs per node]
+#SBATCH --cpus-per-task=4    # Set the number of CPUs for task (change to number of CPU/threads utilized in run script/programs) [-p dev -q dev limited to 30 CPUs per node]
 #SBATCH --mem=24GB           # Set to a value ~10-20% greater than max amount of memory the job will use (or ~6 GB per core, for dev) (limited to 180 GB per node on dev partition)
 #SBATCH --time=8:00:00       # Set the max time limit (dev partition/QoS has 8 hr limit)